supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex11_Content_Management.md

 1. Select **Authorize**.
 Scroll down the permissions request and then select **Accept**.

-1. Select the Organization you created earlier (e.g., WWLx...).
+1. Select the Organization you created earlier (e.g., odluserxxxxxx...).

 1. Select the Project you created earlier, *My Sentinel Content*.

 1. Select the Repository you created earlier, *My Sentinel Content*. **Hint:** You might need to scroll down within the drop-down to see the repository.

-1. Select the Branch **main**. **Hint:** You might need to scroll down within the drop-down to see the branch.
+1. Select the Branch **refsheads/main**. **Hint:** You might need to scroll down within the drop-down to see the branch.

 1. Select all content types.